 I have received the Higher School Certificate Assessment Policy, Higher School Certificate Course Requirements Booklet and the Calendar of Tasks.

 Student's Name: (Please print)

-Student's Signature: Date:

 I have sighted the Higher School Assessment Policy and the Calendar of Tasks.

-Parent/Carer's Signature: Date: Date:

-Please sign and return this page to: Mr T Rigby or Ms O. Case (Year 12 Student Advisers) or Deputy Principal Mr K. Pico
+Please sign and return this page to: Ms S Leotta or Ms C. Ansoul (Year 12 Student Advisers) or Deputy Principal Year 12 (P. Shields)